 When it comes to contour blush and highlight palettes, you’ll often find them in two main formulations: cream and powder.
 Both have their unique benefits, and your choice largely depends on your skin type, desired finish, and skill level.

-• Powder Palettes: These are generally recommended for beginners because they offer more control during application and are easier to blend.
-They’re excellent for setting liquid foundations and foundations, and typically provide a matte or satin finish.
+- Powder Palettes: These are generally recommended for beginners because they offer more control during application and are easier to blend.
+They’re excellent for setting liquid foundations, and typically provide a matte or satin finish.
 Powder formulas are particularly well-suited for those with oily or combination skin, as they can help absorb excess shine.

 Many palettes may even offer a mix, or you can use cream products first and set them with powders for extra longevity.